westonganger/active_snapshot/README.md

       "ip_address",
     ]

-    ### We load the current record and all associated records fresh from the database
+    ### In this example we just load the current record and all associated records fresh from the database
     instance = self.class.includes(*association_names).find(id)

     child_items = []